James Baillie Fraser: India

-Persia
+Iran

+Conversion to Islam

+A painting of Imam Reza shrine by James Baillie Fraser, 1822.
+He journeyed to Mashhad and converted to Islam at the shrine.

+In 1821, he decided to return to his homeland via Bushehr and Tehran.
+In Qom, disguised in different clothing, he visited the Fatima Masumeh Shrine.
+In Mashhad, with the help of a clerical friend, he converted to Islam and was able to enter the Imam Reza shrine and sketch freely without being disturbed.
+He entered and sketch Persian mosques which no European had entered before.
+After six weeks in Mashhad, Fraser headed west, traveling through Gorgan, and then along the southern coast of the Caspian Sea to Ardabil, Tabriz, and Urmia.

-Russian moves in Turkey caused fears in Britain around 1833 and Lord Glenelg sent James to investigate in Persia .In June 1836 Fraser was appointed escort officer or mehmāndār to the three Qajar princes, Rezaqholi Mirza, Teymur Mirza, and Najafqholi Mirza, who had come to London to seek help and protection from the British government.
+Russian moves in Turkey caused fears in Britain and Lord Glenelg appointed James to investigate in Iran.
+Fraser was appointed escort officer to the three Qajar princes, Rezaqholi Mirza, Teymur Mirza, and Najafqholi Mirza, who had come to London to seek help and protection from the British government.
 He also accompanied them on their return until Constantinople.
-He managed to enter and sketch mosques and Persian shrines which no European had entered before.
-During this period he travelled extensively on horseback but his health was impaired by the exposure.
-Based on these travels he wrote several historic novels and romances.
+During this period, he travelled extensively on horseback but his health was impaired by the exposure.
+He wrote several historic novels and romances.
+After nearly eight months in Iran, he returned to his home in Scotland in 1823.
 He died without children at his estate in Reelick on 23 January 1856.

 Art and writing

 A view of Calcutta in 1819 by R Havell, Jr. based on James Baillie Fraser.

 Fraser displayed great skill with watercolours, and several of his drawings were lithographically reproduced.
 Most of his landscapes are considered "picturesque".
 The astronomical observations which he took during some of his journeys did considerable service to the cartography of Asia.
 The works by which he attained his literary reputation were accounts of his travels and fictitious tales illustrative of Eastern life.
 In both he employed a vigorous and impassioned style which was on the whole wonderfully effective in spite of minor faults in taste and flaws in structure.